terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 +++

-### Lightning Talks 2 (Wednesday AM)
+### Questions/Discussion 2 (Wednesday AM)

 * Question: Introduction to OAI
   * Question from Nathan Fralick
-  * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
-* Digital Data Services
-  * Kate Dohe and Ben Wallberg
+* Question: DSpace 7.0 and local changes
+  * Question from George Kozak
-* Bot Maintenance
+* Discussion: Bot Maintenance
   * Shana Wagger
-* Contributing to DSpace
-  * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->

 +++

-### Discussion 2 (Wednesday AM)
+### Discussion 3 (Wednesday AM)

-* Managing and Displaying Complex Objects
+* Discussion: Managing and Displaying Complex Objects
   * Leah Prescott
-* DSpace Community - What do You Need?
+* Discussion: DSpace Community - What do You Need?
   * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
-* Promoting Your Repository
+* Discussion: Promoting Your Repository
   * Salwa Ismail

 +++?include=schedule/breakout.md

 +++

-### Discussion 3 (Wednesday PM)
+### Discussion 4 (Wednesday PM)

-* Author Submission Policies and Practices
+* Discussion: Author Submission Policies and Practices
   * Maureen Walsh
-* Assessment of Your Repository - What Does Success Look Like
+* Discussion: Assessment of Your Repository - What Does Success Look Like
   * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
-* DSpace: When to Upgrade
+* Discussion: DSpace: When to Upgrade
   * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->

 ---